Download & Other Tools

 -

 On kidsdata.org, estimates of lifetime asthma prevalence are derived from reports of children ages 1-17 being told by a doctor that they have asthma.
-The number and rate of asthma hospitalizations—which reflect the most severe asthmatic episodes—also are provided for children ages 0-17, by age group.
+Rates and numbers of asthma hospitalizations—which reflect the most severe asthmatic episodes—also are provided for children ages 0-17, by age group.

 -